Zoran Živković (politician): 2004–present

 In November 2012, he left Democratic Party after 20 years of membership, stating that he intends to form a new party in early 2013 which would continue the reform process, modernization of Serbia and the actions launched by DS, which were interrupted in early 2004.

 Personal life

 Zoran Živković is married to Biserka, a lawyer and political activist.

 The couple live in Niš with their two children, Milena and Marko.

-Živković is an avid wine enthusiast and a passionate driver. Živković was the owner of winery "House of wines Živković".
+Živković was the owner of winery "House of wines Živković".